pmitev/UPPMAX-Singularity-workshop/docs/goods_bads.md

 # Common good or bad practices for building Singularity containers

-_Discalmer: these might not be the best solutions at all._
+_Disclaimer: these might not be the best solutions at all._

 ## Where to compile and install source codes.